dragonsea0927/twitter-clone/README.md

 - User can see following list of other users
 - User can Delete / Pin own post
 - User can see other user's following / followers list
-- Search any post by keyword
+- Search any tweet and user
 - Discover trending hashtags
 - Fully responsive
 - Change theme using shortcut `Alt + T`